You’ve read the headlines.

 With pretty much all fabric ‘bikepacking’ bags, a certain degree of this movement is unavoidable.
 This is a simple fact of the materials used - thinly constructed bikepacking bags secured via velcro straps can never be fastened securely enough to eliminate all of this movement.

-Likewise, poor quality pannier bags can suffer from the same problem - thin, unframed bags hanging from the side of a rack suffer from a lack of structure and cheap plastic hooks that makes it impossible to carry your luggage without it flexing and moving.
+Likewise, poor quality pannier bags can suffer from the same problem - thin, unframed bags hanging from the side of a rack suffer from a lack of structure and cheap plastic hooks that make it impossible to carry your luggage without it flexing and moving.

 Traditional metal pannier racks, designed to attach to frame eyelets, have to cater for a whole world of frame sizes, geometries, axle widths, and eyelet positions.
 To cater for these very significant differences, traditional rack bodies are designed with a degree of flexibility built in.
 Take one of these racks in your hands and push the struts together - you’ll see them flex surprisingly freely.

-The pliance required to make traditional racks adaptable to a variety of frames means that it lacks the stiffness to hold your luggage securely in place.
+The pliancy required to make traditional racks adaptable to a variety of frames means that it lacks the stiffness to hold your luggage securely in place.
 Cornering, riding over a pothole, climbing out of the saddle - with a traditional rack, all these things will involve a degree of flex as the rack is acted upon by the weight of the luggage.
 That degree might be subtle, but it is real and unmistakably noticeable.

 Taken together, these two issues can combine to create a frustrating and distracting experience for the rider.
-Both traditional panniers and newer bikepacking bags can be flimsy, and do not do enough to keep your possessions firmly secured to the rack - likewise, the inbuilt flex required of metal panniers mean that they are simply not stiff enough to keep your bags securely in place.
+Both traditional panniers and newer bikepacking bags can be flimsy, and do not do enough to keep your possessions firmly secured to the rack.
+Likewise, the inbuilt flex required of metal panniers mean that they are simply not stiff enough to keep your bags securely in place.
 Your bags will rattle distractingly, sway beneath you when riding hard, or worst, throw the balance of the bike off and simply kill the joy of riding your bike fast.

-With these two issues in mind, we set about breaking down the complete chain of linkages that involved in carrying luggage by bike, and analysing how this system can be redesigned with the ultimate priority being stiffness and ride quality.
+With these two issues in mind, we set about breaking down the complete chain of linkages that are involved in carrying luggage by bike, and analysing how this system can be redesigned with the ultimate priority being stiffness and ride quality.

 LINK 1 - FRAME TO RACK CONNECTION

 First of all, this meant completely reimagining the way in which a rack connects to your bike.
 The eyelet mount system is flawed, not only requiring tiresome fiddling with tools to attach or detach the rack, but also creating too wide a variance from frame to frame to create a rack stiff enough for the task in hand.
-Tailfin’s patented axle mounting system totally resolves this issue no matter what bike the axle is used on, it provides a totally uniform mounting point that never deviates.
+Tailfin’s patented axle mounting system totally resolves this issue: no matter what bike the axle is used on, it provides a totally uniform mounting point that never deviates.

 LINK 2 - RACK STIFFNESS